 Jessica Ancker, Marianne Sharko, Matthew K. Hong, Hannah Mitchell, Lauren Wilcox.
 J Am Med Inform Assoc (JAMIA) 2018. https://doi.org/10.1093/jamia/ocy120

 Adolescent and Caregiver Use of a Tethered Personal Health Record System.
 Matthew Hong, Lauren Wilcox, Clayton Feustel, Karen Wasilewski-Masker, Thomas Olson, Stephen Simoneaux.
 Proc.
 American Medical Informatics Association (AMIA) Annual Symposium, Nov 2016, Chicago, IL, USA.
 [Presentation]

 Care Partnerships: Toward Technology to Support Teens' Participation in their Health Care.
 Matt Hong, Lauren Wilcox, Daniel Machado, Thomas Olson, Stephen Simoneaux.
-In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '16).
+In Proc.
+SIGCHI Conference on Human Factors in Computing Systems (CHI '16).
 May 2016, San Jose, CA, USA.

 Recognizing when a pediatric patient is experiencing physical responses to illness and treatment has significant importance for patients, especially as they undergo long-term treatment cycles such as chemotherapy, for which their successful recovery will largely depend on the careful balance between the effectiveness of treatment dose and its toxicity to the patient.
 Our prior studies with adolescent patients revealed that parents are predominantly in charge of tracking the patient’s symptomatic experiences and reporting them to clinical caregivers.
 Yet, they had difficulty understanding these patients’ everyday experiences while going through therapy, leading to discrepant interpretations about the patient experience.